 The primary aims of our GRS were to: (1) provide a two-day forum for like-minded graduate students, post-docs, and other scientists to present state-of-the-art research findings during informal talks, scientific discussion sessions, and poster presentations; (2) launch long-term collaborations that will ultimately facilitate how the field understands synaptic transmission; (3) allow motivated young investigators to share and learn about information that may augment their research projects and those around them; (4) offer a low-pressure environment for exchange of knowledge and to promote intellectual and social dialogue with senior attendees at the GRS and associated GRC; (5) increase diversity and presence of under-represented minorities, in particular women, in basic and translational neuroscience research; (6) advance young scientists' careers and international networks while providing a venue for professional development; and (7) have fun!

-The meeting will feature a Keynote Lecture, eight Graduate Student/Post-doc Talks with ample discussion time, two Poster Sessions, a Neuroscience Social, and a Career Development Panel from three diverse and engaging scientists at different career and life stages.
-All attendees are expected to actively participate in the GRS either by giving an oral presentation, leading a discussion, asking questions during the talks, networking with colleagues, and/or presenting a poster.
+The meeting featured a Keynote Lecture, eight Graduate Student/Post-doc Talks with ample discussion time, two Poster Sessions, a Neuroscience Social, and a Career Development Panel from three diverse and engaging scientists at different career and life stages.
+All attendees were expected to actively participate in the GRS either by giving an oral presentation, leading a discussion, asking questions during the talks, networking with colleagues, and/or presenting a poster.

 |1:00 pm - 5:00 pm||Arrival and Check-in|